zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Mechanics of CNMs

-To study the elastic and viscoelastic behaviors of freestanding CNMs, we developed a method -AFM bulge test- that uses an atomic force microscope to measure the displacement of a membrane bulging due to a pressure difference.
-Depending on the type of precursor molecules, Young's modulus of CNMs can be tailored within the range of 10 to 20 GPa, which is about 50- to 100-fold smaller than that of graphene monolayer (~1 TPa), but slightly higher than the upper bound of polymeric membranes.
-A correlation between the rigidity of the precursor molecules and the macroscopic mechanical stiffness of CNMs is thus revealed.
-Our setup is capable of determining a strain rate as low as 10-8s-1, and the creep rates of CNMs are in a range of 10-6 s-1 at RT.
-The Creep behavior of CNMs appears to be stress-dependent and thermally activated, which can partially recover in the absence of an external load.
+Depending on the type of precursor molecules, the Young's modulus of carbon nanotube materials (CNTs) can be tailored to lie within the range of 10 to 20 gigapascals (GPa), which is about 50- to 100-fold smaller than that of a graphene monolayer (~1 terapascal (TPa)), but slightly higher than the upper bound of polymeric membranes.
+This reveals a correlation between the rigidity of the precursor molecules and the macroscopic mechanical stiffness of CNMs.
+Our setup can determine strain rates as low as 10^(-8) s^(-1).
+The creep rates of CNMs are in the range of 10^(-6) s^(-1) at room temperature (RT).
+The creep behaviour of CNMs appears to be stress-dependent and thermally activated, and can partially recover in the absence of an external load.

 Helium Ion Microscopy (HIM)